Use this checklist to help ensure a smooth transition from active employment to retiree status:

 ___ Medicare Enrollment, Pre-65: Reminder if the retiree and/or the spouse are not yet 65, both need to enroll in Medicare Parts A and B upon each attaining age 65.

 ___ Medicare Direct Enrollment, 65+: Retirees age 65 and older and their eligible dependents may enroll in Aetna’s Medicare Direct program so that claims processed by Medicare are automatically sent to Aetna for secondary processing.
 Call Aetna at (800) 535-6689, provide the Aetna group number (397432), Social Security number, and Medicare number.
-Enroll all Medicare-eligible dependents in this program approximately 10 days after the retirement date.
+Enroll all Medicare-eligible dependents in this program approximately 10 days after the Medicare Part B effective date.

 ___ Social Security Benefits: If the retiree and/or the spouse are at least 62 years old, contact the SSA at (800) 772-1213 to discuss options and the rules regarding an early retirement benefit.
 This is a permanently reduced benefit for those electing benefits prior to reaching the full retirement age according to the SSA.